ccxt/ccxt/wiki/Manual.md

 - `timeout`: A timeout in milliseconds for a request-response roundtrip (default timeout is 10000 ms = 10 seconds).
 You should always set it to a reasonable value, hanging forever with no timeout is not your option, for sure.

 - `rateLimit`: A request rate limit in milliseconds.
 Specifies the required minimal delay between two consequent HTTP requests to the same exchange.
-The built-in rate-limiter is enabled by default and can be turned off by setting the `enableRateLimit` property to false.
+The built-in rate-limiter is disabled by default and is turned on by setting the `enableRateLimit` property to true.

 - `enableRateLimit`: A boolean (true/false) value that enables the built-in rate limiter and throttles consecutive requests.
 This setting is `true` (enabled) by default. **The user is required to implement own [rate limiting](#rate-limit) or leave the built-in rate limiter enabled to avoid being banned from the exchange**.